 Mention how assertive communication not only makes you a happier, more confident person but also how it will positively impact them.

 “I know in the past I’ve allowed you to make most of the decisions (or I haven’t been very proactive in expressing my needs, or I’ve kept my opinion to myself), but I’m learning a new way to be a better, more confident person.
 You’ll begin noticing more assertiveness from me, and I hope you’ll support and encourage my efforts to speak up for myself and share my opinions.”

 You may be surprised to find how much support and respect this conversation fosters.

-When you let others know how you want to be treated, they will generally rise to the occasion.
-Proactive communication and dialog are essential in any relationship.
+When you let your lover know how you want to be treated, they will generally rise to the occasion.
+Proactive communication and dialogue are essential in any relationship.